jumploops/magic/README.md

 ## Features

-- Seamlessly transform your TypeScript functions with a simple `@magic` comment
+- Seamlessly transform your TypeScript functions with a simple `//@magic` comment
 - Integrate the latest AI language models such as GPT-4 from OpenAI
 - Effortless setup with your existing TypeScript project

 ## Usage

-Transform your TypeScript functions by adding the `// @magic` comment.
+Transform your TypeScript functions by adding the `//@magic` comment.

 Here's an example function: